Blue Apple Beach House

 Whilst a stay here is all about soaking up the island life, with the incredible sunsets, private outdoor showers and a chilled-out beach vibe, the cosmopolitan owners have equipped all rooms with city creature comforts like hot water and a clued up cocktail menu that wouldn’t be out of place in a New York speakeasy.

 Six slinky suites, all named after Colombian fruits, sleep up to 20 people.
 Rooms can be rented individually or as a whole house if you’re a big group on the hunt wanting to escape dry land for a bit.

 If you love delving into a bit of people-watching there's no place better than Hotel Caribe, a beach hotel hero that's had its feet in the sand long before anyone else cropped up along Bocagrande's boulevard.

 It's above and beyond our favourite Bocagrande digs because it boasts a majestic olympic-sized swimming pool ( there are only three in the whole city) which could rival Bocagrande's big old blue.
 And there is nothing like soaking up the beach sunset from one of the colonial tower suites.

 Hotel Caribe pimp up your beach experience by reserving the best bit of Hollywood Beach with VIP umbrellas, and a beach restaurant, Oh Caribe, a tasty little number which serves up Colombian snacks and meals for the hungry sunbather.

-If you can't score a room here, you can still take advantage of their amazing olympic pool with a Day at their Pool.
+If you can't score a room here, you can still take advantage of their amazing olympic pool with A Pool Day for the Family.